Olathe Soccer Complex

 AOG quickly identified sloping terrain.
 The area had to be literally reshaped and leveled with a plan that would ensure dirt wouldn’t settle on the low end over time.
 AOG recognized the key role of a retaining wall and turned it over to Milburn Civil Engineering for design.

 There was also a challenge in figuring out how much rock was buried in the dirt and how hard it would be to dig up and move around.
-AOG COO Blake Bennett says dealing with rock can involve anything from a shovel to explosives.
+AOG Business Director Blake Bennett says dealing with rock can involve anything from a shovel to explosives.

 “There are gradations of everything and rock goes from something soft that you can dig with a shovel to something that’s removable with a backhoe or bulldozer, taking into account the wear and tear on the machines.
 And then there’s the really hard stuff that you just can’t move mechanically and must be blasted.”